xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 to use this path, since by default the Eclipse Embedded CDT plug-ins search for the executables in this location." %}

+### Test

-To check if GCC starts, use the following command:
+To check if GCC starts, use something like:

 ```
 C:\Users\ilg>C:\Users\ilg\AppData\Roaming\xPacks\arm-none-eabi-gcc\xpack-arm-none-eabi-gcc-9.2.1-1.1\bin\arm-none-eabi-gcc.exe" --version